jarus/flask-mongokit/docs/index.rst

 Your first Document
 ===================
-It is very simple and fast to use MongoKit in your Flask application.
-Lets create a simple ToDo application
+It is very simple to use MongoKit in your Flask application.
+Lets create a simple ToDo application.

 .. code-block:: python